 You'll see a success message in the editor if it works, but let's check our email to be sure:

 If something looks off, you can go back to the previous step in the Zap editor, make adjustments, and re-test your Zap.
-Once you're happy with how your message looks, don't forget to turn on your workflow by clicking Turn on Zap.
+Once you're happy with how your message looks, you're ready to begin using your Zap.

 How to use Email by Zapier to collect and share messages